 When I explained that I had the day off after working on a critical server outage all night, he snidely replied “that won’t fix my desktop.
 Get down here,” and hung up the phone.

 And, true to form, his issue was that he had changed his network password that morning but was no longer receiving email on his phone.
 He hadn’t thought to enter his new password.
-This was the issue he had me drive back down to San Francisco to resolve, because he didn’t want to bother with anyone else on the helpdesk team—in his mind, he was important enough that he could only be helped by the helpdesk manager, me.
+This was the issue he had me drive back down to San Francisco to resolve, because he didn’t want to bother with anyone else on the helpdesk team—in his mind, he was important enough that he could only be helped by the helpdesk manager, me, in person.

 My boss didn’t have the political capital to tell the VP he needed to follow standard helpdesk procedures, or that he couldn’t have me come in on my rest day, but ultimately I wasn’t upset at my boss not having my back.
 Sometimes you can only control the things you can control, and wisdom is knowing what is out of your hands.
-To his credit he did give me Friday off, so at least I got a three-day weekend out of spending 25 hours working and 8 hours driving over two days.
+To his credit he did give me Friday off, so at least I got a three-day weekend from spending 25 hours working and 8 hours driving over two days.

 After that event, and with the founding of my own IT service company some months later, I vowed that I wouldn’t let my time—or the time of the employees I managed—be abused like that ever again.
 While of course as a small business owner I put in a great deal of long hours trying to bring everything together, one aspect of my managerial style that has remained consistent is that I will always reinforce the expectation to my team that work comes second to their home life, and if ever things start to feel out of balance, I am open and willing to talk to them about how we can work together in making improvements.